method-inc/design-patterns/patterns/chain-of-responsibility/README.md

 # Chain of Responsibility

-The Chain of Responsibility pattern focuses on decoupling the sender of a request to its receiver by giving more than one object a chance to chandle the request.
+The Chain of Responsibility pattern focuses on decoupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 It does this by creating a chain of handlers to process a request.
 Each handler will determine if it needs to process the request and then hand it off to the next link in the chain through a successor property.
 The client code then only needs to track the start of the chain, and the chain manages itself.

 ## Example